jwzhou1/Analyzing-the-Red-black-tree/README.md

 Overall, this `fix_insert` method ensures that after inserting a new node into a red-black tree, the tree remains balanced and satisfies all the properties of a red-black tree.

 The second operation is deletion.
 Firstly, we need the `RB-TRANSPLANT` function to handle the replacement of a subtree rooted at node u with a subtree rooted at node v.
 This function is essential during node deletion in a red-black tree.

 The purpose of the RB-TRANSPLANT function is to maintain the integrity of the tree structure and the parent-child relationships after removing a node during the deletion process.
 The function helps ensure that the red-black tree properties are preserved after a node is removed.
-Here is the pseudocode for the `RB-TRANSPLANT` function.
+Here is the pseudocode for the `RB-TRANSPLANT` function [23].
 ```
 RB-TRANSPLANT(T,u,v)